MATH 412 – Theory of Numbers Spring 2012

 (Other times by appointment)

-Test Dates: To be announced (There will be three major tests).
+Test Dates: To be announced (There will be two major tests and a Final Exam).

 Grading Policy: 50 % Major Tests (Two)